Daniel-Mietchen/IMED2016-hackathon/README.md

 # Data
 Several sets of data will be available to hackathon participants during the event, as outlined at [http://www.hackathon.isid.org/resources](http://www.hackathon.isid.org/resources).

-In addition, participants will have the possibility to work with a selection of data resources related to the current Zika virus outbreak, with a strong focus on open data.
+In addition, participants will have the possibility to work with a selection of data resources related to the current Zika virus outbreak, with a strong focus on [open data](https://en.wikipedia.org/wiki/Open_data), since data sharing is increasingly recognized as a key element of responses to both [infectious disease outbreaks](https://wellcome.ac.uk/news/sharing-data-during-zika-and-other-global-health-emergencies) and [climate change](https://www.engadget.com/2016/09/22/white-house-fight-climate-change-data-sharing/).

 These resources will be outlined here in this repo in the weeks leading to the hackathon.
 A very rough draft is available via [https://www.wikidata.org/wiki/Wikidata:WikiProject_Medicine/Zika#Zika-related_data_sets](https://www.wikidata.org/wiki/Wikidata:WikiProject_Medicine/Zika#Zika-related_data_sets).

-# Models et al.
+# Using and reusing data
-Besides data, we welcome models as well as analytical and visualization tools that can help to make sense of the data.
+Besides data, we welcome models, ontologies, analytical and visualization tools, apps and other approaches that can help make sense of the data or put it to new uses.

 # See also
 * IMED 2016 talk: [Data sharing in public health emergencies](https://github.com/Daniel-Mietchen/talks/blob/master/IMED-2016.md)